Genetics of NBIA

 The karyogram is in the public domain and was taken from Wikipedia: https://de.wikipedia.org/wiki/Karyogramm#/media/File:DNA_human_male_chromosomes.gif

-Illustrations of autosomal recessive and autosomal dominant inheritance: Kuebi = Armin Kübelbeck - own work, people taken from Image: Autorecessive.svg made by en:User:Cburnett, made with InkScape.
-PNG file derived from SVG master, CC BY-SA 3.0, https://commons.wikimedia.org/wiki/File:Autodominant_01.pnghttps://commons.wikimedia.org/wiki/File:Autodominant_01.png#/media/File:Autorecessive_01.png
+Figures on autosomal recessive and autosomal dominant inheritance: Kuebi = Armin Kübelbeck – own work, people taken from Image: Autorecessive.svg made by en:User:Cburnett, made with InkScape.
+PNG-File derived from SVG master, CC BY-SA 3.0, https://commons.wikimedia.org/wiki/File:Autodominant_01.pnghttps://commons.wikimedia.org/wiki/File:Autodominant_01.png#/media/File:Autorecessive_01.png

 Subscribe to our Hoffnungsbaum newsletter!